How to Resolve Ambiguous Language in Wills and Trusts

 - Hire a probate lawyer to inspect the will or trust instrument.

-Depending on the category of ambiguous language you are dealing with (i.e., a patent ambiguity or latent ambiguity), it may not be readily apparent to you that there is a problem with the decedent’s will or trust.
+Depending on the category of ambiguous language you are dealing with (i.e., a patent ambiguity or latent ambiguity), it may not be readily apparent to you if there is a problem with a decedent’s will or trust.
 That is why, regardless of whether you suspect a decedent’s will or trust to have ambiguous terms, it is recommended you speak with a qualified probate attorney as soon as you learn you are an executor or trustee, or a beneficiary.

 This step should be taken early on, preferably as soon as you receive a copy of the decedent’s will or trust.